ixa-ehu/ixa-pipe-tok/README.md

-The normalizations (most of the rules are based on Stanford CoreNLP 3.2.0 tokenizer) performed by the four options above are (in the order in which they appear in the JFlexLexer specification):
+The normalizations (most of the rules are based on Stanford CoreNLP 3.2.0 tokenizer) performed by the four options above are (in the order in which they appear in the IxaPipeLexer specification):

      + tokenizeParagraphs: creates Paragraph Tokens when more than newlines are found.
        Paragraphs are denoted by "*<P>*"